-The Dean of Students or designee will consider all information related to the appeal and take one of the following actions:
+The Vice President for Student Life (or designee) will consider all information related to the appeal and take one of the following actions:

 - Determine the appeal lacks sufficient merit and uphold the original decision. - Reverse or modify the finding or adjust sanctions on the basis of the information from the case and the written appeal. - Assign an appeal officer and refer the matter to an appeal hearing.
 The appeal officer will determine the outcome of the appeal after the hearing is complete, either upholding the original decision or reversing or modifying decisions and/or sanctions. - Order the original case to be re-heard, in whole or in part, and assign hearing officer(s) to the case.